bagayollow/horizion-test/README.md

 # horizion-test
-Testing will a job process by multiple horizon servers at the same time.
+Testing if a job process by multiple horizon servers at the same time.